Castle Acre Castle and town walls: 15th–21st centuries

 Cross-section of the castle motte, by Thomas Kerrich in 1782, showing the pilaster buttresses and battlements of the bailey walls, and the west gatehouse of the castle.
 The walls are now much lower and only the foundations of the gatehouse remains.

 After 1537, Thomas Howard, the Duke of Norfolk, leased the ruins of the castle and the adjacent priory, which had been closed during the Dissolution of the Monasteries.
 His grandson, Thomas Howard, sold the properties to the financier Sir Thomas Gresham in 1558, and in turn they were purchased by first Thomas Cecil, the Earl of Exeter, and then in 1615 to Sir Edward Coke, a prominent lawyer.
 Edward, who was interested in history and possibly keen to reinforce his own credentials as a new entrant to the English elite, carried out repairs to the castle at a cost of £60.
 (Note: Comparing 17th-century and modern financial sums is challenging, and depends on the comparison measure used. £60 in 1615 could equate to between a sum of £10,950 in 2016, using a GDP deflator, or as much as £3,306,000, using a share of GDP measure.)

 The castle was passed down within Coke's family, who became the earls of Leicester.
 Over the years the walls were robbed of their stone and the site used for grazing animals; the antiquarian Henry Harrod noted in 1857 that "every house in the neighbourhood has some of the stone-work of the castle...in its walls".
 With the closure of the priory and the abandonment of the castle, the prosperity of the settlement of Castle Acre also declined.
 Antiquarian interest in the sites grew from the 18th century onward, and archaeological investigations took place in the 1850s and 1930s, but visitors were mostly more interested in the ruins of the priory than those of the castle.

 In 1971, Thomas Coke, the fifth Earl of Leicester, placed the castle into the guardianship of the state.
 Major archaeological excavations were carried out between 1972 and 1983, focusing on the inner bailey.
 In the 21st century, the castle and the bailey gate are managed by English Heritage and open to visitors.
-The castle and the settlement defences are protected under UK law as a scheduled ancient monument, and the bailey gate is further protected as a Grade I listed building.
+The castle and the settlement defences are protected under UK law as a scheduled monument, and the bailey gate is further protected as a Grade I listed building.